 Posted on May 07, 2019

-Digital transformation may sound like a subject that is only reserved for high profile organisations implementing costly and complex PDM or PLM solutions.
-With this article, I aim to point out the existence of dedicated, user friendly and easy to implement applications that enable any shipbuilding organisation to take the first steps towards data-driven shipbuilding.
+Digital transformation may sound like a subject that is only reserved for high profile organizations implementing costly and complex PDM or PLM solutions.
+With this article, I aim to point out the existence of dedicated, user friendly and easy to implement applications that enable any shipbuilding organization to take the first steps towards data-driven shipbuilding.

 Data-driven technology enables close collaboration between all disciplines, integrates processes and assures end-to-end continuity by sharing the same source of real-time information.
 A single source of truth unlocks efficiencies, increases productivity and secures profitability via data-driven processes and decision-making.